Zahragholamiii/learnin-journey/README.md

-# learnin-journey
+# learning-journey
-My journey tol learn programming and AI
+My journey to learn programming and AI